 For example, under this standard, a five-year marriage would result in a one-year payment obligation.
 On the other hand, a decade-long marriage would result in four years of maintenance.

 Deviations from the formula

-A judge is not required to follow the new guidelines; however, any deviations from the standard calculations require detailed explanation.
+A judge is not required to follow the new guidelines; however, any deviations from the standard calculations require a detailed explanation.